The Etchings Press Whirling Prize

 4. Publishers may submit on behalf of authors.

-5. Undergraduate and graduate students at the University of Indianapolis will read all entries and choose two winners.
+5. Undergraduate and graduate students at the University of Indianapolis will read all entries and choose winners.

-6. Winners will be announced in December 2023.
+6. Winners will be announced TBD.

-8. Winners must agree to participate in a literary podcast with the student judges in 2024, during which they will talk about craft and their winning books.
+8. Winners must agree to participate in a literary podcast with the student judges in 2026, during which they will talk about craft and their winning books.

-9. After the announcement, UIndy faculty will work with the winners to coordinate their podcasts, which will air in 2024.
+9. After the announcement, UIndy faculty will work with the winners to coordinate their podcasts, which will air in 2026.

 10. Digital submissions are requested by participants.
 We are requesting a PDF that presents the book as it was submitted by the publisher for printing (not a personal Word file), so the student judges may experience the book as closely to its published form as possible.
 This could be an eProof, the last galley, a PDF that’s being circulated by the publisher/press, etc. You are able to submit a separate PDF of the book’s cover, if it’s not included in the book’s file.